 Today, Jay & Michelle live in N.E.
 Washington State near family on a small homestead with 2 milk cows, calves, Border Leicester sheep, chickens, cats, and the Akita dog that greets all – Kit.

-When they’re not at home working, Jay umpires softball & substitute teaches while Michelle works at a local grocery store as their ice cream maker.
+When they’re not at home working, Jay umpires softball & substitute teaches while Michelle works at a local grocery store in the spice & herb department and as their resident ice cream maker.

 In their spare time they love to visit with people/have visitors over, attend their local church, and have fun with their farm products.

 Always looking to learn something new and practice what they know!